 untools package.
 This vignette still uses the 2017 version of the Migrant Stock data.

 In addition to the Population Statistics, the United Nations provides additional data sets detailing international migrant statistics through the Department of Economic and Social Affairs: Population Division.
 The most widely used dataset is the International Migrant Stock.
-This data is featured in several recent academic papers; one of the more prominent examples is Guy Abel’s Quantifying Global International Migration Flows (Abel and Sander 2014).
-The most recent version is entitled the The 2017 Revision, and is available by total international migrant stocks, by age and sex, and by destination and origin.
+This data is featured in several recent academic papers; one of the more prominent examples is Guy Abel’s Quantifying Global International Migration Flows.1 The most recent version is entitled the The 2017 Revision, and is available by total international migrant stocks, by age and sex, and by destination and origin.
 For this vignette we will focus on the destination and origin version.

 Acquiring the Data